V0L0SATA-GOL3N/antonchik_spawn_egg/README.md

 ## License & credits

 A personal/learning project.
 Minecraft and Forge are the property of their respective owners.
+Other content described in LICENSE